 The name Sarus will assign to the directory inside the OCI bundle; this directory will become the root filesystem of the container.
+The value must be a valid filename and not a path (that is, / characters are not allowed).

 Recommended value: rootfs